Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

 - It should not be financially excessive.

-- The score should be embodied precisely to the strategy of the firm.
+- The score should be embodied precisely to the strategy map of the firm.

-- It should be included in a learning process.
+- This should be included in a learning process.

 - It can be implemented successfully.